huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

   This parameter and `password` are alternative.
 Changing this parameter will create a new resource.

 * `password` - (Optional, String, ForceNew) Specifies the root password when logging in to select the password mode.
-  This parameter must be salted and alternative to `key_pair`.
+  This parameter can be plain or salted and is alternative to `key_pair`.
   Changing this parameter will create a new resource.

 * `subnet_id` - (Optional, String, ForceNew) Specifies the ID of the subnet to which the NIC belongs.
   Changing this parameter will create a new resource.